ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

-  Many had witnessed the cooling towers bought to their knees with a cheer, then a sigh as rubble and dust filled the sky.
+  Many had witnessed the cooling towers bought to their knees with a sudden cheer, then a sigh as rubble and dust filled the sky.

   Few it seemed had ventured out